marigold-dev/deku/HACKING.md

 A type named t means the main type of a module so, `Validators.t` can be read as `validators` and `Wallet.t` as `wallet`.

 An identifier named t on a module will always have type t, so under `Validators.re` `let t = empty` is the same as `let validators = empty`

+## Code Organization

+While file are organized into folders, every filename should be unique (excepting files that are required to have the same name, such as `dune` files).
+For example, having two files `./a/x.re` and `./b/x.re` would bad - prefer instead `./a/a_x.re` and `./b/b_x.re`.